 A Gen Z's Perspective on Cybersecurity

 I was attracted to Delinea as a corporate communications intern due to my curiosity about marketing, especially in Silicon Valley.
 Now, as I am about to head back to university, I take with me hands-on experience as part of a corporate marketing team as well as a deeper insight into an important industry I never expected to learn about: cybersecurity.

 Here is a personal story to represent what I learned as a Delinea intern:

 Tales of a Fourth Grade "Hacker"

 In fourth grade, I had my first experience with the dangers of the internet.

 My best friend (to retain anonymity, let’s call her “Patty”) left her Facebook account open on my laptop.
 Even after logging out, the computer continued to remember her password, which I never bothered to delete.
 One day, Patty and I got into a fight.
-In my bout of pre-teen rage, I contemplated how I could retaliate – aha! the Facebook account.
-Five minutes later, I had deleted all of her messages (that will teach her!).
+In my bout of pre-teen rage, I contemplated how I could retaliate—aha! the Facebook account.
+Five minutes later, I deleted all her messages (that will teach her!).
 Patty never learned how I gained access to her account.
-When asked, fourth-grade me answered “hacking.”
-In reality, due to her carelessness, I simply had access to her credentials and used that to log in.
+When asked, fourth-grade me answered, “hacking.”
+In reality, due to her carelessness, I simply had access to her credentials and used them to log in.

 In a way, this childhood story parallels the reality of today’s cybersecurity threat-scape.
 Cybercriminals don’t type enigmatic codes in the dark to access secret information.
 They simply log in through uncomplicated methods like password spraying and credential stuffing, or they get users to handover their credentials willingly via phishing.
 And as data breach headlines reveal, the bad guys are increasingly able to win because people still use predictable passwords, the same passwords on all their accounts, or are simply careless and too trusting with their information, like my friend Patty.